incoming-inc/ios-template-app/faq.md

 * **Does the SDK require access to the user's location, motion data ?**

  	No, this is optional, to improve the accuracy of Push Video Notifications.

+* **I have configured the widget as per instructions, but when I tap on it, the app opens and the video does not play**

+	Check that you have correctly configured the app_url_scheme key in the incoming-ios-sdk.plist configuration file.